ajyoon/bml-lang.org/content/docs/guide/includes.md

 The included BML document is then rendered and its output is inserted at the include site.
 The same random seed is used for the included document.

-Named choice results are passed back to the outer renderer just as if they had been defined in the main file.
+Named forks are passed back to the outer renderer just as if they had been defined in the main file.

 ```bml
 // In script.bml: